kusbr/Bicep-Hackathon/readme.md

 1. Bicep file to be used
 2. Steps - changes to be done in the bicep file
 3. References: links to bicep concepts used
-3. Command - az cli command to submit the bicep
+4. Command - az cli command to submit the bicep (to be run within a terminal in the path where the bicep file exists)
-4. Outputs - check the resource[s] provisioned by the command
+5. Outputs - check the resource[s] provisioned by the command
-5. Key Points - Bicep concepts used in the exercise
+6. Key Points - Bicep concepts used in the exercise

 _In the bicep files for the exercises, you can refer the "TIP:" comment to complete the required steps._